HMS Chevron (R51): Decommissioning and reserve

 In 1954 Chevron returned to Portsmouth from the Mediterranean and decommissioned.
 In 1956 she was briefly recommissioned and served as part of the 1st Destroyer Squadron in Operation Musketeer during the Suez Crisis.
 From 1957 until 1969 she served in reserve as an accommodation ship at Rosyth.
 Jane's Fighting Ships 1962-1963 states that "Chequers and Chevron are for disposal in the near future."
 She was placed on the disposal list in 1964.

 Chevron was sold to Thos.
 W. Ward for scrapping at Inverkeithing in December 1969.
-Her bell is preserved at the Collingwood Area School, New Zealand.
+Her bell is preserved at Collingwood Area School, New Zealand.